acritelli/certificateSSH/README.md

 # Tags

-There are currently two sets of tags implemented: **initialBuild** and **resignOnly**

-Executing the playbook and specifying **initialBuild** or not specifying any tags will implement an entirely new certificate authority.
-This will overwrite the existing keypair, if the playbook has been run previously.

-Executing the playbook and specifying **resignOnly** will do everything except for creating a new certificate authority.
-New keypairs will be create for all users and signed using an existing CA keypair.
+This set of playbooks implements the following tags:

+* initialBuild - This creates everything from scratch.
+A new CA key is created, users are added, SSH keys are created for each user, and certificates are generated for the keys.
+This role can also be used whenever the CA should be re-keyed.
+* reSignOnly - This creates new certificates for existing users using the existing CA key.
+This could be used after the expiration period has passed on the previously signed certificate.
+* reKeyReSign - This creates new SSH key pairs and signed certificates for existing users.

 # Improvement list